matsonkepson/matsonkepson.github.io/content/blog/post000-how-to-setup-custom-domain-with-github-pages-and-static-hugo-website/index.md

 ---

 To start creating your page, we first need to install the Hugo environment.
-There are various static page generators like Jekyll, Next.js, and Gatsby.
+There are various static page generators like [Jekyll](https://jekyllrb.com/), [Next.js](https://developer.mozilla.org/en-US/blog/static-site-generation-with-nextjs/), and [Gatsby](https://www.gatsbyjs.com/docs/glossary/static-site-generator/).

-My goal was to be quite versatile, and the ease of use when creating a website comes down to creating the proper Markdown files, which is both easy and awesome!
+My goal was to be quite versatile.
+The benefits and ease of use when creating a website comes down to creating the proper Markdown files, which is both easy and awesome!
 I chose [Hugo](https://gohugo.io/) after digging into multiple sources and receiving good feedback, as well as the extensive marketplace of [themes](https://themes.gohugo.io/).

 Hugo is blazing fast and is supported on many platforms and through multiple package managers.
 I personally use Ubuntu Linux as my base host, which is supported out of the box.